Why it matters

 A laser rangefinder fires an invisible infrared laser pulse at your target and measures the time it takes for that pulse to return.
 At the speed of light, this gives a measurement accurate to within a yard at 500 metres.
 The technology is fundamentally simple and has been refined over 30 years of consumer devices.

 GPS rangefinders use satellite positioning to calculate your location on a pre-mapped course.
-They can give distances to features anywhere on the course — hazards, greens, doglegs — without requiring line of sight.
+They can give distances to features anywhere on the course, including hazards, greens, and doglegs, without requiring line of sight.
 The limitation is that GPS distances are only as accurate as the course mapping, and typically cannot give distances to the exact flag position.

 Slope technology